nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all events in the SOChedule.
-1. SOChedule displays a list of all events added to the SOChedule.
+1. SOChedule displays a list of all events added.
+   Use case ends.

+**Extensions**

+* 1a.
+No events have been added.
+    * 1a1.
+SOChedule displays an empty list.
       Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements